I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 When an American president sides with such a corrupt figure as Putin over his own intelligence services, that's borderline treason and certainly opens himself up to questions of why.
 It makes many believe he was complicit in the assistance Russia gave his campaign.

-The second point is that if he is sending out that message that there was no interference, how secure will the upcoming midterms be?
-That's a real concern for half of an American public that believes he colluded with a foreign government to become elected to the highest office in the world.
+The second point is that if he is sending out that message that there was no interference, how secure will the upcoming elections be?
+That's a real concern for an American public that believes he colluded with a foreign government to become elected to the highest office in the world.

 This is where he becomes a national security threat.
 Is he undermining future security improvements to ensure his political party remains in control of government?
 Is he encouraging Russia to meddle again to instill representatives that are sympathetic to policies that benefit that country?